Stevan-Zhuang/DMOJ/README.md

-# Competitive Programming
+# DMOJ
-This is a repository of solutions for competitive programming questions from contests or programming websites.
-All questions can be found on the [DMOJ](https://dmoj.ca/) site.
+This is a repository of solutions for competitive programming questions from the [DMOJ](https://dmoj.ca/) site.